NEW: AI SEO Playbook

 img

-3. Structure Your Content for AI Readability
+3. Structure Content for AI Extraction

 It’s easier for AI to extract data from well-structured, easy-to-scan pages.
 So, when creating high-quality content, organize it for better readability.